nothingnhm/Security-Alert-Triage-Ticketing-Portfolio/README.md

 ## ⭐ Repository Purpose

-This project is part of my cybersecurity portfolio to demonstrate practical experience in ticket triage, IT troubleshooting, SOC alert analysis, and professional documentation.
+This project is part of my cybersecurity portfolio to demonstrate hands-on understanding of SOC alert triage, IT support investigation, SIEM log review, incident documentation, and professional ticket closure practices.